parkjaeb/loan-insights-dashboard/README.md

 The key objectives:
 - Identify factors linked to higher loan approval.
 - Discover which property areas have higher default rates.
-- Visualize trends between income, loan amounts, and outcomes.
+- Visualize approval and default trends across income levels and property areas.

 ---